matter-labs/zksync-web-era-docs/docs/dev/guide/custom-aa-tutorial.md

 ## Preliminaries

 It is assumed that you are already familiar with deploying smart contracts on zkSync.
-If not, please refer to the first section of the [Hello World](./hello-world.md) tutorial and have read the [introduction](../zksync-v2/system-contracts.md) to the system contracts.
+If not, please refer to the first section of the [Hello World](./hello-world.md) tutorial.
+It is also recommended to read the [introduction](../zksync-v2/system-contracts.md) to the system contracts.

 It is also assumed that you already have some experience working with Ethereum.